-The Flood Damage Reduction Program (FDRP) has been initiated in 2018.
-This program is an annual transition from the Emergency Flood Damage Reduction Program (EFDRP) that deals only with imminent flood risk.
-The FDRP provides cost share funding for implementing proactive flood damage prevention or reduction measures for urban municipalities (cities, towns and villages) and rural municipalities (hamlets) that face a risk of suffering recurrent flood damage in the future.
+The Flood Damage Reduction Program (FDRP) is a transition from the Emergency Flood Damage Reduction Program (EFDRP) that deals only with imminent flood risk.
+The FDRP provides cost share funding for implementing proactive flood damage prevention or reduction measures for urban municipalities (cities, towns and villages) and rural municipalities (hamlets) that face a risk of suffering recurrent flood damage in the future

 Risk of recurrent flood damage is defined as the historical existence of a flood hazard and demonstrated vulnerability to such flood events causing damages to the businesses and homes of citizens or municipal infrastructure.
-It also considers that there is a likelihood that the hazard will recur.
+It also considers that there is a likelihood that the risk is ongoing.

 The FDRP will consider proposals from municipalities to undertake activities in four streams: